PythonRSAS/pythonrsas.github.io/_posts/2022-06-06-1-basic-data-structures.md

 Queues are the opposite of stacks.
 Queues are "FIFO".

 # Linked List

+[Linked lists](https://en.wikipedia.org/wiki/Linked_list#History) were developed in 1955–1956, by Allen Newell, Cliff Shaw and Herbert A. Simon at RAND Corporation as the primary data structure for their Information Processing Language.
+IPL was used by the authors to develop several early artificial intelligence programs, including the Logic Theory Machine, the General Problem Solver, and a computer chess program.

 A linked List is a data structure used for storing collections of data.
 A linked list has the following properties.
 * Successive elements a re connected by pointers